had-nu/sec-headers-check/README.md

 ---

-Desenvolvido com ❤️ para a comunidade de segurança
+Desenvolvido para a comunidade de segurança